 18. Fortnite Battle Royale

-How could we not add what’s possibly the biggest game in the world right now to this list?
-Fortnite Battle Royale is a natural shoo-in for this list.
-After all, it is a global phenomenon and among the best PC games right now, if you like super-competitive online games.
-This is a game people keep coming back to, and that's mostly thanks to the addictive gameplay and regular updates from Epic.
+It’s possibly the biggest game in the world right now, so Fortnite Battle Royale is a natural shoo-in for this list.
+After all, it is a global phenomenon and among the best PC games to play right now if you like super-competitive online games.
+This is a game people keep coming back to, and that's mostly due to its addictive gameplay and regular updates from Epic.

 Fortnite Battle Royale is actually a game mode for the Fortnite game, but this mode has become so popular, many people consider it a separate game in its own right.
 As with other Battle Royale games, the aim of Fortnite Battle Royale is to fight your way through an ever-shrinking map until you're the last player standing.
 While that might sound simple enough, there's a whole lot of depth to this game once you start playing.